Sarawat Mountains: Geology

-These mountains are mainly rocky though some contain vegetation.
-Many of the peaks are fairly young and jagged, but some are smoother from weathering.
-Nearing the Yemeni border, the Sarawat begin to spread into individual peaks, and the Hejaz turns from a cliff to a gradual ascent up to the Yemeni Plateau.
-In Yemen, the Sarawat are divided into the western and central highlands, where the western highlands receive plenty of precipitation, more than anywhere else in the peninsula, and the central highlands have the highest mountains in the peninsula.
-A very dramatic part of the Yemeni Sarawat are the Haraz Mountains, where a few peaks top 3,000 m, but the descents and views from the mountains are staggering; some foots of mountains are only at 500 m above sea level yet their peaks are at 2,800–3,300 m.
-All of the mountains over 3,000 m are located in Yemen, the highest of which is Jabal An-Nabi Shu'ayb near the capital Sana'a.
+These mountains are mainly rocky with sparse vegetation.
+The peaks are fairly young and jagged, with some weathering.
+Near the Yemeni border, the Sarawat begin to spread into individual peaks, and the Hejaz turns from a cliff to a gradual ascent from the Red Sea to the Yemeni Plateau.
+In Yemen, the Sarawat are divided into the western and central highlands.
+The western highlands receive plenty of precipitation, more than anywhere else in the peninsula, and the central highlands have the highest mountains in the peninsula.
+In Yemen the Haraz Mountains have few peaks topping 3,000 m, but the descents and views from the mountains are dramatic; their feet are only at 500 m above sea level yet their peaks are at 2,800–3,300 m.
+The mountains over 3,000 m are all located in Yemen.
+The highest is Jabal An-Nabi Shu'ayb near the capital Sana'a.
 At 3,666 m, Jabal An-Nabi Shu'ayb is also the highest peak in Arabia.

-Geologically, the Sarawat is part of the Arabian Shield, and are made up mostly of volcanic rock.
-The western slopes end abruptly near the Red Sea coast, while the eastern side of the mountain range slopes downward more gently and is intersected by wadis that support agriculture, especially in the southern reaches of the Sarawat, where the mountains face the monsoons.
-Among the cities located within the Sarawat is the Yemeni capital, San'a, located near some of the Sarawat's highest peaks.
+Geologically, the Sarawat are part of the Arabian Shield, and are made up mostly of volcanic rock.
+The western slopes end abruptly near the Red Sea coast.
+The slopes on the eastern side are more gentle and are intersected by wadis that support agriculture, especially in the southern reaches of the Sarawat, where the mountains face the Indian Ocean monsoons.
+San'a, the capital of Yemen, is located near some of the Sarawat's highest peaks.